Fortunately, we have a sword that will slice through the heart of the fearsome reptile: multi-member districts.

 No one—not independent commissions or computers—can draw compact, competitive single-winner districts that give voters the power to elect like-minded representatives and hold them accountable.
 It is impossible.
 It’s time to stop trying.
 It’s time to stop poking the dragon, hoping to prod him into a shape that will magically solve our representation problems.
 Let’s grab a sword and free ourselves, and end the gerrymander for good.
 The sword is called multi-member districts.

 When voters can elect more than one representative at a time, it doesn’t matter who draws the lines or what shape they form.
 No seat is safe, voters have a say, and their votes aren’t wasted.
 I’ll get into the details of these arguments in my next three articles, but for now, just consider this: imagine again that 100-person city electing 11 council members and leaning 54 percent Democratic.
 But now imagine the council members run in multi-member districts: one district elects five representative, and two districts elect three representatives each.
 All candidates in a district run against each other, so no seats are “safe” for one party due to intentional or unintentional gerrymandering.
 Voters rank their candidates in a ballot like this, meaning they can express which of that pool of candidates is their favorite, second favorite and so on.
-It also means that, in a district electing three representatives, a group of like-minded voters making up about one-third can elect a representative of their choice (for more about how this works, and examples of how it would play out in Portland, see this article).
+Or they could distribute three votes like this, or vote for one candidate listed by party on a ballot like this.
+With any of these proportional voting methods, in a district electing three representatives, a group of like-minded voters making up about one-third can elect a representative of their choice (for more about how this works, and examples of how it would play out in Portland, see this article).

 For example, in 2016 in Washington’s congressional district 7, voters had to choose between Pramila Jayapal and Brady Pinero Walkinshaw, and no Republican voter anywhere near the Puget Sound area—congressional districts 2, 6, and 7—was able to elect a conservative to congress.
 Imagine those three districts instead elected three representatives from a single pool and ranked their ballots.
 Left-leaning voters could have, for example, ranked Jayapal first, Walkinshaw second, Derek Kilmer third and Rick Larsen fourth, and likely two Democrats would have won seats.
 Republican voters might have ranked Clint Didier first and Marc Hennemann second, and one of them might have won a seat.
-The Washington congressional delegation would then include coastal conservatives and inland liberals, leading to better representation of Washington voters and better ability to work together on solutions.
+On a cumulative ballot, left-leaning voters could have given two votes to Jayapal and one to Walkinshaw.
+In a list ballot, left-leaning voters could have voted for Jayapal and had their vote count for her and the Democratic Party.
+Or maybe Jayapal would have run under the People’s Party banner.
+In any case, the Washington congressional delegation would include coastal conservatives and inland liberals, leading to better representation of Washington voters and better ability to work together on solutions.

-Representative Don Beyer of Virginia recently introduced a bill in the US Congress to do exactly this.
-The Fair Representation Act would use independent commission to draw multi-member districts and allow voters to rank their choices.
+Representative Don Beyer of Virginia recently introduced a bill in the US Congress, The Fair Representation Act, to require independent commissions to draw multi-member districts and allow voters to rank their choices.
 This would knock the gerrymander dead for US Representative elections.
 Though Democrats won just 53 percent of the votes, Oregon’s current map rewarded Democrats with 80 percent of the seats.
 The Fair Representation Act would give voters the power to correct that imbalance.
 Washington’s current map locks in representation for the two major parties, but slaying the gerrymander would make the races more competitive and open up the possibility of a third party winning a seat.
 In both states, more voters would have the power to choose their representative, instead of being stuck in districts that are safe for one major party or the other.

-Back to our hypothetical city with 100 voters, if the voters stay the same but instead of 11 single-member districts, an independent commission draws three multi-member districts, the results could be very different.
+Back to our hypothetical city with 100 voters, if the voters stay the same but instead of 11 single-member districts, an independent commission draws three multi-member districts with one of the voting methods described above, the results could be very different.
 Some voters who previously felt forced to vote for “the lesser of two evils” between the two major parties might now express their true preferences for the Green Party and the Libertarian party.
 And all conservative voters and all left-leaning voters would have at least one representative who thinks along the same lines as them, no matter what part of town they live in.